Bloomberg Law can provide you with the resources needed to stay on top of the dynamic field of labor and employment law.

-What is an example of a Force Majeure?
+What is an example of a force majeure event?

-[Download this page.
-Access the full Force Majeure notification letter template and annotations as a PDF.]
+[Download the full force majeure notification letter template and annotations as a PDF.]

 FORM OF FORCE MAJEURE NOTICE